Cottesloe School: History

+great-grandfather was the first Lord Cottesloe.
+The title was given to him for his father's service to Nelson.

 The Cottesloe School has grown rapidly.
 Work on the dining room and its kitchens were completed in February 2011.
 A £3m Sports Hall and new classroom block facilities had been created and fully finished by 2016.
-Leaving a much more spacious facility for the drama students.

 Sixth Form

 In 2005 fewer than 70 students attended the Sixth Form but in 2010 there were over 170 on roll.
-This has impacted on facilities but with the new dining hall in place as of February 2011, more space has been freed up.
+This has impacted on facilities but with the new dining hall in place as of February 2011.

 Each year there is a Head Boy, Head Girl and Deputies appointed and these help constitute the Sixth Form Committee.
 Other members include the Head Boy and Head Girl, plus two deputies, from each of the four Houses (Austen, Churchill, Nightingale and Shakespeare).

-Specialism

-In September 2006 the school was awarded Specialist Status as an arts college, by the Department for Education and Skills.
-The specialism is in the Arts, made up of Art and Photography, Drama and English.
-This was re-designated in July 2010.
-The specialist schools programme has now ended, however the school continues to offer the Arts as a specialism.

-Working with the local community

-The school has worked closely with feeder schools, providing support through its Arts Specialism.
-Two local feeder schools were involved in the productions of ‘Joseph' and the performance of ‘Oliver' (Dec 2010).
-As part of their Sixth Form study, students participate in an Enrichment Programme.
-For the last three years, this has involved students working with MacIntyre School and Carey Lodge, Wing.